31 Must-Know Words to Talk About Your Family in Russian

 Practice them in context.

 Practicing words in context is one of the best ways to learn (and remember) them.
 Since family-related words are quite common, you can find them all over authentic Russian content.
-You can even listen for them in your favorite Russian TV shows and movies, like “The Road to Calvary” and “Locust” on Netflix.
+You can even listen to them in your favorite Russian TV shows and movies.

 Make your own flashcards.

 Flashcards can be one of the quickest and easiest ways to learn more vocabulary, and family words are especially easy to learn with flashcards.
 You can make flashcards online, with a flashcard app or out of index cards!

 And perhaps best of all, you can use real pictures of your family so that you see their smiling faces as you learn family-related words.
 Then you can associate the Russian words more directly with their meanings rather than translating in your head.

 AnkiApp is a helpful tool you might use to make family vocabulary flashcards.
 You can include text, sound and images, making it easier to put together flashcards that meet your needs and preferences.
 A special algorithm tracks how well you know each flashcard to prioritize words you need to study more.